 Taking a supplement boosts the production of adenosine triphosphate (ATP) – which helps your body to contract muscles.

 When you combine creatine with heavy resistance training, it leads to improved physical performance and fat-free mass and muscle morphology.

 Studies have shown it's very safe with little to no negative side effects.
-It's a must if you want to build muscle.
+It's a must if you want to build muscle mass.

 How Long Until You See Results?